wzzrd/gce-demo-ansible/README.md

 This specific project is a fork of https://github.com/GoogleCloudPlatform/compute-video-demo-ansible.
-I'm probably not going to actively maintain or update this.
-If you want to contribute, please look upstream.
+I'm probably not going to actively maintain or update this to make this run with anything but RHEL.
+Please look upstream for that.

+If you have patches to make this specific fork work (better), then I'm all ears :)

 ## License
 All files in this repository are under the